KapkapAC/TP2_Docker/README.md

 --------------------------------
 Docker
 --------------------------------
-You just have to run "docker-compose up" from this directory
+You just have to run "docker-compose up" from this directory.

 Docker-compose build two containers using a node-js image.